itlab-vision/dl-benchmark/README.md

 ## Deployment example

-1. In order to start you need to download DLI.
-Clone it to `/tmp` folder using the following commands:
+1. Download deep learning inference benchmark.
+Clone repo to the `/tmp` directory using the following commands:

    ```bash
    cd tmp
    git clone https://github.com/itlab-vision/openvino-dl-benchmark.git
    ```

-1. It is required to create an FTP-server and create such directories in it:
+1. It is required to deploy FTP-server and create directories.
-   * `docker_image_folder`
-   * `benchmark_config`
-   * `table_folder`
+   For definiteness, we will use the following directory names:

+   - `docker_image_folder` is a directory for storing docker image.
+   - `benchmark_config` is a directory for storing configurationn files.
+   - `table_folder` is a directory for storing performance results.

-1. For definiteness we select the OpenVINO Docker container.
+1. For definiteness, we select the OpenVINO Docker container.
 The Dockerfile to build this image can be found in the `/tmp/openvino-dl-benchmark/docker/OpenVINO_DLDT` folder.
    Before building, you should put the current link to download